-- Advising Hold – All students in the Falk College have an ADVISING HOLD that prohibits registration on MySlice.
+- Advising Hold – All students in the Falk College have an advising hold that prohibits registration on MySlice.
 Students MUST meet with their advisor in order to have their hold released.
-Faculty advisors can release advising holds by filling out an advising form on falkadvising.syr.edu.
-An advising hold can take up to 24 business hours to release.
+Faculty advisors can release advising holds by filling out an advising form.
+An advising hold can take up to 24 hours to release.

 - Student Support Hold – If a student is on academic probation, they may have a student support hold.
-It is applied for those students who have not met the requirements for probation; in particular they have not met regularly with their Student Support Counselors during probationary semesters.
-Students, department chairs, and academic advisors receive information about these standards (and outcomes) each semester through emails, this website, and reminder emails.
+It is applied to students who have not met the requirements for probation; in particular they have not met regularly with their Student Support Counselors during probationary semesters.
+Students, department chairs, and academic advisors receive information about these standards (and outcomes) each semester through emails and, this website.

-- Students may have other types of holds preventing them from registering for classes; for example, a Bursar hold for an outstanding bursar balance, Library hold for an overdue library book, Health Center hold, Bookstore hold, or Parking hold.
+- Students may have other types of holds preventing them from registering for classes; for example, a Bursar hold, Library hold, Health Center hold, Bookstore hold, or Parking hold.

 Note: Occasionally a student’s schedule is cancelled because the Bursar bill was not paid by the end of the grace period.
 Students whose schedules are canceled may not register until after classes begin.
 They may be closed out of classes for which they were originally registered, and they will be charged a late registration fee.

-As usual, after graduate students, seniors and athletes will register first, and then juniors.
+As usual, after Graduate students, seniors and athletes register first, followed by juniors.
 Sophomores and first year students have a randomized lottery for registration dates.
-Please place an emphasis on having students use their My Advisement Report to plan their courses.
+Students should refer to their Degree Works to plan their courses.